ninajhun/modern-jungle/README.md

 A full stack Node.js and React shopping cart app for house plants.

 ## Features
-1. User can view a catalog of items
+1. User can view a catalog of house plants for sale
-2. User can view product details
+2. User can view the details of a plant
-3. User can add a product to their cart
+3. User can add a plant to their cart
-4. User can view their cart
+4. User can view their cart summary
 5. User can place an order
-6. User can view total

 ## Technologies Used
 * React.js